 - hereditary deafness,

-- congenital hydrocephalus and spina bifida.
+- congenital hydrocephalus and spina bifida,3 and

 2. Who are the defendants in a wrongful life claim?

-The defendants in a wrongful life action are typically the doctors, physicians, or healthcare providers whose malpractice caused a child to be born with life-altering difficulties.
-A doctor’s employer, often a clinic or hospital, can also be held liable through vicarious liability if the malpractice happened on the job.2
+A doctor’s employer, often a clinic or hospital, can also be liable through vicarious liability if the malpractice happened on the job.7

 3. What compensation can a child recover?